Louise is an online writer from the United Kingdom. She likes to share reviews on various things; movies, products, etc.

 What Is the LimbO Waterproof Arm Protector?

 After breaking two bones in my wrist, I had to have a cast fitted on my arm.
 The cast was from my hand to just below the elbow.
-When they had finished putting my cast on, I was handed a leaflet about waterproof protectors as I was told I was not allowed to get my cast wet.
+When they finished putting my cast on, I was handed a leaflet about waterproof protectors as I was told I was not allowed to get my cast wet.

 The company has waterproof protectors for different parts of the limbs such as feet, legs, hands, half and full-length arm protectors, etc. The one I am reviewing is the below-the-elbow protector.
 This is suitable for both shower and bath usage.